Paktochman/CSES/README.md

 ## Folder Structure
 - `Searching-and-Sorting/` – Contains all problems related to searching and sorting algorithms.
-- More categories (e.g., `Dynamic-Programming/`, `Graph-Algorithms/`, etc.) will be added progressively.
+- More categories (e.g., `Dynamic-Programming/`, `Graph-Algorithms/`, etc.) will be added progressively xyz